Logiked/LogikedAssembliesOnlineDocumentation/Readme.md

 ![Intro img](./_site/images/home/logikedImg.jpg)

 Logiked Assemblies is a set of fancy Unity Packages to boost productivity.
-Actually they are still work in progress, but they will be availlable soon for sure !
+Actually they are still works in progress, but they will be available soon for sure !

 You can already consult the online documentation of those packages. https://logiked.github.io/LogikedAssembliesOnlineDocumentation/index.html